Skip to main contentScroll Top

 In case you are on a roadtrip through Thailand, you can move easily from one area to another by car and park on the parking spaces available at the entrance (they are free).

-You will still need a bike for the central part which is no longer accessible in car (It was just a few years ago… And it's better that way!).
+You will still need a bike for the central part which is no longer accessible by car (It was a few years ago… And it’s better that way!).

 How much time to spend on sightseeing in Sukhothai?